What is a Trust?

 A beneficiary is an individual or organization to which a gift of property is made.
 It is a person (or organization) receiving benefits under a legal instrument such as a will, trust, or life insurance policy.
 Except when very small estates are involved, beneficiaries of wills only receive their benefits after the will is examined and approved by the probate court.
 Beneficiaries of trusts receive their benefits directly, as provided in the Trust Instrument.

-The CREM Group handles all types of sales.
-Trust sales, conservatorship sales, and probate sales in Orange and Los Angeles Counties.
+The CREM Group handles all types of sales—trust, conservatorship, probate, and “normal”—primarily in Orange and Los Angeles Counties in Southern California.

-It’s actually a lot easier to sell a home from a trust than it is when the property is in probate.
-The process of selling a probate home is quite involved, as the many steps needed can take up to a year.
+It’s much easier to sell a home or commercial property from a trust than when the property is in probate.
+Selling a probate home is quite involved, as the many steps needed can take up to a year.
 It simply takes time to go through the court system.
-We recommend having a real estate agent like the CREM Group that specializes in conservatorship, trust, and probate sales.
-In fact, we wrote in this blog about some mistakes to avoid when selling a probated home.
+We recommend having a real estate brokerage like The CREM Group, which specializes in conservatorship, trust, and probate sales.
+In a previous CREM Group Journal article, we wrote about mistakes to avoid when selling a probated home.

-We are often asked if you should set up your own trust.
-While there are forms on the internet for creating a trust, we still feel it’s best to have an attorney draw up a trust.
-If something in the trust is incorrect, then it’s possible your beneficiaries will not receive the assets from your estate that you intended.
+THE SHORT ANSWER IS NO. We are often asked if you should set up your own trust.
+While there are forms on the internet for creating a trust, we still feel it’s best to have an attorney draw it up for you.
+If something in your DIY trust needs to be corrected, your beneficiaries may not receive the assets you intended.
 You will not be there to change it, either.

 As always, contact us by email here if you have any questions about real estate, probate real estate, conservatorship, or trust real estate properties, especially in Los Angeles and Orange Counties in California.

 DISCLAIMER: This content is meant purely for educational purposes.
-It contains only general information about real estate and/or legal matters.
+It contains only general information about real estate and legal matters.
 It is NOT legal advice and should not be treated as such.
 We recommend consulting a legal or tax professional before acting on any material, opinion, or point of view described herein.
-COVID-19 Safety: As all of us at the CREM Group market and sell our inventory of probate, trust, and conservatorship homes for our clients, we adhere to the COVID-19 regulations set by the California Association of Realtors.

 Follow Us on Instagram